 Rujak Recipe

 Tips:

-2. Prepare the dressing first and then slice the fruits and veggies for a fresh taste.
+1. Prepare the peanut sauce first, and then slice the fruits and vegetables for a fresh taste.

-The dressing can be refrigerated for a week in an airtight container or frozen for a couple of months.
+The peanut sauce can be refrigerated for a week in an airtight container or frozen for three months.
+The fruits and vegetables can be refrigerated for 1-2 days in separate containers and served with the peanut sauce on the side.

+Rujak Recipe